tomlof/pylearn-epac/README.md

 --------------------------------

 - `Estimator`: is the basic machine-learning building-bloc of the workflow.
-It is a user-defined object that should implements 4 methods:
+It is a user-defined object that should implement 4 methods:
   - `fit(<keyword arguments>)`: return `self`.
   - `transform(<keyword arguments>)`: is called only if the estimator is a non-leaf node. return an array or a dictionary.
 In the latter case, the returned dictionary